JoshuaKGoldberg/Goldblog/content/blog/invalid-name-errors/index.md

 > [Comment](https://github.com/microsoft/TypeScript/pull/40105#issuecomment-675258119): Does this also fix [#11648](https://github.com/microsoft/TypeScript/issues/11648).
 If not, that's okay, keep the change separate.

-Correct, this change does not
+Correct, this change does not affect other forms of intolerant parser weirdness.

-## Next Steps
+## Wrapping up

 I sent up the code changes as a commit, responded to the comments, and was happy to see the PR merged later that week.
 Yay! 🙌

+You can now experience these slightly improved error messages in the nightly builds of TypeScript and any subsequent version >=4.1.

+### Next Steps

 I still want to make list parsing more tolerant of invalid identifiers, so I filed [#40317](https://github.com/microsoft/TypeScript/issues/40317).
 Hopefully we'll get to have a sequel to this post discussing the resolution of that issue!